DirkToewe/nd4js/README.md

 ])
 ```

-An nd.Array can also be created from its entries' indices using [nd.tabulate](https://dirktoewe.github.io/ndjs/doc.html#nd.tabulate).
+An NDArray can also be created from its entries' indices using [nd.tabulate](https://dirktoewe.github.io/ndjs/doc.html#nd.tabulate).

 *Input:*
 ```js